-On 1st January 2022, the new EU organic regulation 2018/848 is come into force.
-From then on, only "organic-suitable" conventional flavourings or organic certified flavourings - so-called "organic flavourings" - may be used in organic products.
+On 1st January 2022, the new EU organic regulation 2018/848 has come into force.
+Now only "organic-suitable" conventional flavourings or organic certified flavourings - so-called "organic flavourings" - may be used in organic products.
 The latter are regulated for the first time in the new regulation regarding the legal requirements.

 AUSTRIA JUICE has dealt with this topic intensively and can also offer you suitable products for this kind of segment.
 The "natural flavourings" and "natural X-flavourings with other natural flavourings" that were still permitted with the old regulation are therefore now no longer permitted after the expiry of a certain sell-off period.
 These are therefore those flavourings that have only natural flavouring ingredients but do not contain at least 95% of the source X that gives them their name.

 This means that all final products with natural flavourings had to be recomposed if they wanted to keep their "Organic" label.